-Unprecedented $2 trillion U.S. coronavirus stimulus bill poised for Senate vote
+Senate convenes for vote on unprecedented $2 trillion coronavirus aid package

 Top aides to Republican President Donald Trump and senior Senate Republicans and Democrats said they had agreed on the unprecedented stimulus bill in the early hours of Wednesday after five days of marathon talks.

-“We’re going to pass this legislation later today,” Republican Senate Majority Leader Mitch McConnell said after the deal was announced early on Wednesday.
+“The Senate is going to stand together, act together, and pass this historic relief package today,” Senate Republican Leader Mitch McConnell said as the chamber convened at noon EDT (1600 GMT).

 It was unclear how quickly Congress could get the package to Trump to sign into law.

-The Senate was due to convene at 12 p.m.
-EDT (1600 GMT), with a vote expected sometime in the afternoon.
-The Democratic-controlled House of Representatives is not expected to act before Thursday.
+McConnell did not say what time the Senate would hold its vote, and the Democratic-controlled House of Representatives is not expected to act before Thursday.

 Trump supports the measure, the White House said.